-3 ELECTRONIC SUBMITTALS
+ELECTRONIC SUBMITTALS

 Electronic versions of the available water quality data collected for the reporting period are submitted on the enclosed flash drive using the newly revised GAEPD Excel formats provided on GAEPD's website.
 Tabulated data are appended, as needed, for the supporting discussion regarding observed results of monitoring activities.
-The data available for submittal with this annual report includes the 2018 water quality sampling results.
+The data available for submittal with this annual report includes water quality sampling results and the results of biological assessments that were completed in 2019.

-The 2018 water quality sampling results consist of two (2) dry weather events conducted in May and October 2018 and one (1) wet weather event conducted in September 2018; and two (2) series of bacteriological sampling events to obtain 4-day geometric means conducted in May and September/October 2018.
-The City's 2018 water quality sampling results are provided in Appendix A.
+The 2019 water quality sampling results consist of two (2) dry weather events conducted in April and October 2019 and one (1) wet weather event conducted in July 2019; and two (2) series of bacteriological sampling events to obtain 4-day geometric means conducted in April/May and September/October 2019.
+The City's 2019 water quality sampling results are provided in Appendix A.

-4 SUMMARY OF BEST MANAGEMENT PRACTICES
+SUMMARY OF BEST MANAGEMENT PRACTICES

-In accordance with the approved WPP's implementation schedule and updates provided in previous years Annual Progress Reports, the City planned to implement the following activities on an annual basis, including 2018:
+In accordance with the approved WPP's implementation schedule and updates provided in previous years' Annual Progress Reports, the City planned to implement the following activities as Best Management Practices (BMPs) on an annual basis, including 2019: